-Of particular interest within the space of all translation surfaces are so-called lattice surfaces, or Veech surfaces, which are those whose Veech groups are lattices (have finite covolume) in $\text{SL}_2\mathbb{R}$.
-Lattice surfaces admit especially nice dynamics (\cite{Veech89}), but the list of known (families of) lattice surfaces is relatively short (\cite{DaPaU}).
-Lattice surfaces are also precisely those surfaces whose $\text{SL}_2\mathbb{R}$-orbits are closed with respect to the analytic topology on the stratum (\cite{Veech95}, \cite{Smillie-Weiss04}), and the projection of a closed orbit to the moduli space of Riemann surfaces is an algebraic curve---called a \textit{Teichm\"uller curve}---isometrically immersed with respect to the Teichm\"uller metric (see, say, \cite{Wright}).
-A number of results have been proven regarding the finiteness of algebraically primitive Teichm\"uller curves in restricted settings (see \cite{Wright}, \cite{DaPaU} and the references therein).
-Our main result has a related, but different flavor: \begin{thm} There are at most finitely many unit-area lattice surfaces with a given Veech group in any given stratum. \end{thm} The proof of Theorem \ref{main_thm} also provides an algorithm to construct these surfaces:\footnote{In \cite{Smillie-Weiss10}, the authors provide an implicit algorithm which enumerates all affine equivalence classes of lattice surfaces in terms of a parameter measuring the infimum of areas of triangles within the surface.
-Our algorithm is similar in that it returns lattice surfaces, but it differs in that the input is both a stratum and the desired lattice Veech group of the returned surfaces.} \begin{thm} There exists an algorithm which, given a stratum $\mathcal{H}_1(d_1,\dots,d_\kappa)$ and lattice $\Gamma\le\text{SL}_2\mathbb{R}$, returns all translation surfaces $(X,\omega)\in\mathcal{H}_1(d_1,\dots,d_\kappa)$ with Veech group $\text{SL}(X,\omega)=\Gamma$. \end{thm}
+Of particular interest within the space of all translation surfaces are so-called \textit{lattice surfaces}, or \textit{Veech surfaces}, which are those whose Veech groups are lattices (have finite covolume) in $\mathrm{SL}_2\mathbb{R}$.
+These surfaces admit especially nice dynamics (\cite{Veech89}), but the list of known families of lattice surfaces is relatively short (\cite{DaPaU}).
+Lattice surfaces are also interesting as they are precisely those surfaces whose $\mathrm{SL}_2\mathbb{R}$-orbits are closed with respect to the analytic topology on the stratum (\cite{Veech95}, \cite{Smillie-Weiss04}), and the projection of a closed orbit to the moduli space of Riemann surfaces is an algebraic curve---called a \textit{Teichm\"uller curve}---isometrically immersed with respect to the Teichm\"uller metric (see, say, \cite{Wright}).

+We present an explicit algorithm which constructs all translation surfaces with a given lattice Veech group in any given stratum: \begin{alg} Input: Non-negative integers $d_1\le\dots\le d_\kappa$ whose sum is even and a finite set of generators of a lattice $\Gamma\le\mathrm{SL}_2\mathbb{R}$.